Barkerville National Historic Site of Canada

 Description of Historic Place

 Barkerville National Historic Site of Canada is located on Williams Creek in eastern British Columbia.
 The historic town was founded in 1862 after the discovery of significant gold deposits in the Cariboo gold fields, but was destroyed by fire in 1868.
+Constructed almost immediately on the ruins of the first, the second Barkerville began a gradual decline, surviving with reduced mining operations and the maintenance of government offices.
 The restoration and rebuilding of the town in the late-1950s was initiated with the intension of returning Barkerville to its 1869-1885 state.
 The townsite, surrounded by huge pits and ditches from 19th century gold mining, marks the northern terminus of the Cariboo Wagon Road, and contains within its boundaries the Chee Kung Tong Building National Historic Site of Canada.
 Official recognition refers to the boundary of the Barkerville Historic Town at the time of designation.

 Barkerville was designated a national historic site of Canada in 1924 because: